What is a Buddhist retreat?

-Although this is a Buddhist retreat, you don’t need to be a Buddhist to participate.
+Although this is a Buddhist retreat, you don’t need to consider yourself a Buddhist to participate.

 Are our retreats suitable for you?

-It is important that you let us know if you have any disabilities or serious health problems, or any clinical mental health problems – particularly if you are on medication.
-Please email firstname.lastname@example.org and through discussion we can find out if this is a suitable retreat for you.
-Please do this either before booking.
+It is important that you let us know if you have any disabilities, serious health problems, or any clinical mental health problems – particularly if you are on medication.
+Please email email@example.com and through an early discussion we can identify your access needs and do our best to meet them.
+Please do this before booking.

 What's included in the cost?

 The cost of the retreat includes all food, accommodation and bedding.
-Transport is not included, but you can pay for a seat on a coach to the retreat (occasional retreats excepted) or make your own way there.
-See above section for more.
+Meditation gear is provided and there are some yoga mats and blocks available to borrow.
+Transport is not included, but you can pay an extra £40 for a seat on our coach from London (occasional retreats excepted) or make your own way there.
+See below for more information.

 What to bring

-Toiletries and a towel, indoor shoes (you may also want to bring walking boots), warm comfortable clothes, a raincoat and a pen and paper.
-There will also be a well-stocked bookshop so you may want to bring some money.
-All bedding and meditation/yoga gear is provided
+Make sure to bring toiletries and a towel, indoor shoes (you may also want to bring walking boots), warm comfortable clothes, a raincoat and a pen and paper.
+There is a well-stocked bookshop so you may also want to bring some cash.

 Location & travel (Vajrasana)